Concordia College (South Australia)

-Concordia College (CC) is an ELC-12 independent, co-educational Lutheran school located in Highgate, Adelaide, South Australia.
-Established in 1890, the College is a school of the Lutheran Church of Australia and has been an International Baccalaureate (IB) World School since January 2001, offering the IB Primary Years, Middle Years and Diploma Programmes.
+Concordia College (CC) is an ELC–12 independent, co-educational, Lutheran school with campuses located in the Highgate and Blackwood areas of Adelaide, South Australia.
+Established in 1890, the college is a school of the Lutheran Church of Australia and has been an International Baccalaureate (IB) World School since January 2001, offering the IB Primary Years and Middle Years Programmes.

 History

 Concordia College was founded by W. F. Peters, a Lutheran pastor in the Victorian country township of Murtoa.
 Peters purchased a private school founded in 1887 by T. W. Boehm, and re-established it in 1890 as a boys' college and training ground for future pastors and teachers.
-Lutheran leaders in South Australia moved the College to its present Highgate site in 1905.
-With the involvement of Pastor P. B. Zweck, Concordia became a Christian co-educational secondary college in 1927, operating under the South Australian District Synod of the Lutheran Church of Australia.
-Today, the College accepts all students whose parents are prepared to support the educational program and Christian ethos.
+Lutheran leaders in South Australia moved the college to its present Highgate site in 1905.

-In 2016, Concordia College amalgamated with the neighbouring St John's Lutheran Primary School to form the new ELC to Year 12 Concordia College.
-Former principal Lester Saegenschnitter contributed to this amalgamation.
-Continued leadership restructuring occurred throughout 2021 and 2022, which led to the creation of a new role, "Head of College", that holds responsibility across the entirety of the college.
-The Head of College is supported by two principals: Principal - Primary School (St John's Campus) and Principal - Middle and Senior School (Concordia Campus).
+In 2016, Concordia College amalgamated with the neighbouring St John's Lutheran School to form an ELC to Year 12 college, which was followed by a further amalgamation with St Peters Lutheran School at Blackwood in 2023.
+As a three-campus college, leadership restructuring between 2021 and 2023 led to the creation of a new role, "Head of College", that holds responsibility across all three campuses of the college.

-Over the last two years, there has been other construction activity.
-Some old buildings are being demolished and new buildings are being constructed in their place.

-Campus
+Campus and Facilities

-Concordia is located on two adjacent campuses in suburban Highgate, south of the Adelaide CBD.
-The St John's Campus students remain in the Early Learning Centre to Year 6 while the Concordia Campus is for students in Years 7 to 12.
+Concordia is located on three campuses across Adelaide: Concordia and St John's Campuses are situated in suburban Highgate, south of the Adelaide CBD, while St Peters Campus is located in the foothills of Adelaide in Blackwood.
+The Concordia Campus offers education for students in Years 7 to 12, while the St John's and St Peters Campuses both remain as Early Learning to Year 6 schools.